Connect with others who understand.

 Written by Suzanne Mooney

 Lupus is an autoimmune disease, which means the body’s immune system attacks its own tissues and organs.
-The most common form is systemic lupus erythematosus (SLE), which accounts for approximately 70 percent of lupus cases.
-SLE is what many people think of when they hear the word “lupus.”
+The most common form is systemic lupus erythematosus (SLE), which accounts for about 70 percent of cases.
+Many people think of SLE when they hear the word “lupus.”
 The other three main types are cutaneous lupus erythematosus, neonatal lupus, and drug-induced lupus.

-The word “systemtic” in “systemic lupus erythematosus” means the condition can affect the entire body, causing inflammation and tissue damage in multiple organs or organ systems.
+The word “systemic” in “systemic lupus erythematosus” means the condition can affect the entire body, causing inflammation and tissue damage in multiple organs or organ systems.
 SLE often affects the skin, joints, brain, lungs, heart, nervous system, and blood vessels.
-The more severe complications of the disease include kidney inflammation or damage, which is called lupus nephritis.
+The more severe complications include kidney inflammation or damage, which is called lupus nephritis.

 SLE is a complex and chronic disease that affects everyone differently.
-It can be mild or life-threatening.
-Although there’s no cure for SLE, treatments are available to help manage the symptoms.
-This article discusses four things to know about the demographics, symptoms, diagnosis, and treatment of SLE.
+The condition can be mild or life-threatening.
+Although there is no cure for SLE, treatments are available to help manage the symptoms.
+This article discusses four facts about the demographics, symptoms, diagnosis, and treatment of SLE.

 1. SLE Risk Factors Include Sex, Age, and Race